streamshub/flink-sql-examples/docs/user-defined-functions/index.md

 cd ~/currency-converter
 ```

+> Note: Flink provides a [Maven Archetype and quickstart script](https://nightlies.apache.org/flink/flink-docs-release-2.0/docs/dev/configuration/overview/#getting-started) for getting started.
+However, it includes a lot of dependencies and boilerplate we don't need for this tutorial, so we will start with a minimal Maven project instead.

 We can remove the provided tests and their dependencies, as we don't need them for this tutorial:

 ```shell